Welcome to today's edition of the Rush 24-7 podcast.

 It has been investigated.

-The the uh the governor has to sign off on this before it goes into effect, and I don't think he has.
+One thing about the Palm Beach County thing, the governor has to sign off on this before it goes into effect, and I don't think he has.

-Well, you can call, I don't think he can do anything yet.
+I don't think you can do anything yet.

 I better turn on the beams in my property this afternoon just to make sure.